nrgapple/prisma-next-auth-graphql-ably-chat/README.md

 _A special thanks to [@wangel13](https://github.com/wangel13) for their great project: [ prisma-next-auth-graphql-starter](https://github.com/wangel13/prisma-next-auth-graphql-starter)!_

-**Lets make this a learn tool together!
-Open some questions over in the [Discussions](https://github.com/nrgapple/prisma-next-auth-graphql-ably-chat/discussions) tab!
+**Lets make this a learning tool 🛠 together!
+Open some questions 🙋‍♂️ over in the [Discussions](https://github.com/nrgapple/prisma-next-auth-graphql-ably-chat/discussions) tab!
 Ask questions, suggest features, and chat around.
+We truly believe this to be the best stack for scaling your app from free 🆓 to millions of users. 🚀**

 ## 🚀 Getting started